What is refractive surgery?

 "Five Stars - I personally am not Dr. Jameson's patient, but she has taken care of both of my children.
 My younger daughter was afraid of the doctor and didn't want to go, but my older daughter was excited because she thought glasses were cool (I don't know why?
 They are cute on her though!).
 Anyway, Dr. Jameson helped my younger daughter relax and even crack a smile during her examination, and my older daughter had a lot of fun picking out glasses!
 I got both girls sunglasses too, since they spend a lot of time outside playing soccer."- Anonymous / Vitals / Nov 15, 2012

 Refractive Surgery FAQ

 How long does it take to recover from refractive surgery?

 Generally, patients are able to return to their regular routines 1 – 3 days after their refractive procedure.
 Your surgical team at Precision Surgery Center of Napa Valley will go over any aftercare instructions with you to ensure your optimal healing timeframe.

 During the procedure, your eyes will be numbed so that you experience minimal discomfort.
 Most patients report a sensation of pressure but no pain.
 Once the procedure is finished, you may experience some minor discomfort, but these should be able to be controlled with over-the-counter medications and eye drops.

 Once the eyes stabilize following surgery, the correction is permanent.
 Any changes to your vision following surgery would be due to the normal aging process of the eyes.

 Clear vision without glasses or contacts

 If you currently depend on glasses or contacts for your best vision and would like to reduce or completely eliminate that dependence, then refractive surgery may be an option for you.
-Contact an ophthalmologist at Precision Surgery Center of Napa Valley in Napa, CA to discuss your different options for refractive surgery.
+Contact an ophthalmologist at Precision Surgery Center of Napa Valley to discuss your different options for refractive surgery in Napa, CA.